Image: Christian Lesterlin

 Associate Head of Department: Francis Barr

 Francis Barr, Martin Cohn, Lynne Cox, Ian Gibbs-Seymour, Penny Handford, Jonathan Hodgkin, Mark Howarth, Petros Ligoxygakis, Shabaz Mohammed, Catherine Pears, Alison Woollard (primary affiliation)

 Ben Berks, Andre Furger, Rob Klose, Nick Lakin, Jane Mellor, Bela Novak, Matthew Whitby (secondary affiliation)

 We use model organisms and in vitro approaches to explore a wide range of processes pertinent to cell biology.
 Many of the groups have an interest in understanding the molecular mechanisms controlling cell proliferation, differentiation and cell fate determination in the context of development.
 We also study processes regulating cell division and polarisation, immunity, and cell senescence, as well as developing and applying bio-nanotechnology and proteomic approaches for cell biological purposes.

 Image: Lothar Schermelleh

 Associate Head of Department: Neil Brockdorff

-Neil Brockdorff, Alfredo Castello, Ilan Davis, Andre Furger, Rob Klose, Nick Lakin, Louis Mahadevan, Jane Mellor, Kim Nasmyth, Tim Nott, Lothar Schermelleh, David Sherratt, Lidia Vasilieva, Matthew Whitby (primary affiliation)
+Neil Brockdorff, Alfredo Castello, Ilan Davis, Andre Furger, Lars Jansen, Rob Klose, Nick Lakin, Louis Mahadevan, Jane Mellor, Kim Nasmyth, Tim Nott, Lothar Schermelleh, David Sherratt, Lidia Vasilieva, Matthew Whitby (primary affiliation)